SIGDAO/.github/profile/README.md

 ## SIGDAO TOKEN 🚀🌕

+💡 Pitch & List your project idea on SIGDAO Web3 dAPP Store (Under Construction...)

-💡 Fund & Vote for your ideas & our own community dApp projects with SIGDAO, No non-tech investors, No bullshit.
+💡 Vote & Fund for your project and community projects with SIGDAO, No non-tech investors, No bullshit.
 You have your say!
 (Under Construction...)

 💡 Get SIGDAO token in above Projects and [SIGDAO DISCORD community](https://discord.gg/BF8NjfEd4Y)